-The Center offers its trainees a number of opportunities to pursue an executive education and fellowships.
-Learn more about available opportunities below.
+The Center offers a number of opportunities to pursue additional training as part of the LEAP program.
+Learn more about LEAP and available opportunities below.

-Graduates from a variety of backgrounds related to medicine, statistics, engineering, pharmacy and pharmaceutical sciences can benefit from post-doctoral training in quantitative translational medicine and pharmacometrics.
-Training will be tailored to meet individual needs.
+Graduates from a variety of backgrounds related to medicine, statistics, engineering, pharmacy, and pharmaceutical sciences can benefit from post-doctoral training in quantitative translational medicine and pharmacometrics.
+The focus of this training is tailored to meet individual needs.